Who should be baptized?

 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While it is not necessary for salvation, it demonstrates submission to God.
 We immerse at Redstone Church because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.

 What about infant christening?

 In some denominations, infant christening represents a decision made by parents that they are dedicating their child to Christ.
 It’s a very important time for parents to commit to raise their children in accordance with the teachings of Scripture.
 It is important to remember that whether you were christened as a baby or your parents participated in a baby dedication, that doesn’t make you a Christian.
 Only a personal acceptance of Christ’s death on the cross for your sins can do that.
 While we recognize the right of other churches to practice infant christening, we understand Scripture to teach that only professing believers qualify for baptism.

 The baptism process has been designed to be both simple and meaningful.
 From the registration form to the baptism meeting, each step has been carefully planned with you in mind:

-Step Two: Complete the baptism application.
+Step 2: Complete the baptism application.
 Once we receive your application we’ll contact you to schedule a meeting time.

-Step Four: We will schedule your videotaping and baptism.
-Click here to read about how to make your video.
+Step 4: We will schedule your videotaping and baptism.

-Step Five: Get baptized!
-Baptisms take place during one of our Sunday services and includes a showing of your prerecorded video.
+Step 5: Get baptized!
+Baptisms take place during one of the Sunday morning services and include a showing of your prerecorded video.